awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-manage.md

 1. Choose **Next**\.

 1. Configure data access rules for the collection, which define who can access the data within the collection\.
 For each rule that you create, perform the following steps:
-   + Choose **Add principals** and select one or more IAM users and roles or [SAML users and groups](serverless-saml.md) to provide data access to\.
+   + Choose **Add principals** and select one or more IAM roles or [SAML users and groups](serverless-saml.md) to provide data access to\.
    + Under **Grant permissions**, select the alias, template, and index permissions to grant the associated principals\.
 For a full list of permissions and the access they allow, see [Supported OpenSearch API operations and permissions](serverless-genref.md#serverless-operations)\.

-    For more information about creating data access policies, see [Data access control for Amazon OpenSearch Serverless](serverless-data-access.md)\.
+   OpenSearch Serverless notifies you if the collection name that you entered matches a pattern defined in a data access policy\.
+You can choose to keep this match or override it with unique data access settings\.
+For more information, see [Data access control for Amazon OpenSearch Serverless](serverless-data-access.md)\.

 1. Choose **Next**\.